frostaura/fa.services.plutus/README.md

 In order to contribute, simply fork the repository, make changes and create a pull request.

 ## Support
+To support me in soending time publishing and optimizing strategies, please use my referral link to sign up for Binance: https://accounts.binance.com/en/register?ref=68898442 it won't cost you anything but will help me lots :)
 For any queries, contact dean.martin@frostaura.net.